lnoppinger/live-presentation/readme.md

             Notes displayed next to the slide on the right
         </aside>
         <footer>
-            Notes displayed below the slide
+            Notes taken while presenting (can be edited)
         </footer>
     </section>